OBSERVABILITY PLATFORM

 Metric types

 Each ingested and aggregated metric has a metric type, a critical piece of metadata that indicates what kind of data a metric represents.
-Metric types affect how the data aggregates for storage, long-term downsampling behaves, and how that data displays within the Chronosphere app.
+Metric types affect how the data aggregates for storage, long-term downsampling behaves, and how that data displays within the Chronosphere Observability Platform.

 If a metric is ingested or aggregated with the wrong type, you can get unexpected results when aggregating or querying the data, or data loss when persisting data in long term storage.